Msingi-AI/msingi1/README.md

-# Msingi1: Scaling Language Modelling Through Small-Scale Pretraining
+# Msingi: Scaling Language Modelling Through Small-Scale Pretraining

-## What is Msingi1?
+## What is Msingi?

-Msingi1 ("Foundation" in Swahili) is our attempt to build a decent language model for Swahili, one of Africa's most widely spoken languages.
-We started small, but have now scaled up to a 336M parameter model that can generate grammatically correct Swahili text.
+Msingi ("Foundation" in Swahili) is our attempt to build decent language models for Swahili, one of Africa's most widely spoken languages.
+We started small, but have scaled up to multiple models that can generate grammatically correct Swahili text.

 The project began with a simple question: *Can we build useful language models for African languages without billions of parameters and massive compute?* This README documents our journey, what we've learned, and where we're headed.

+## Msingi1: Our First 336M Model

+Msingi1 was our first attempt at a Swahili language model with 336M parameters that can generate grammatically correct Swahili text.

 ## The Model: What's Under the Hood